-The academic year in South Africa is divided into two semesters.
-As the seasons are reversed from those in the Northern Hemisphere, the first semester begins in February and runs until mid or late June.
+The academic year in South Africa consists of two semesters.
+As the seasons are reversed from those in the Northern Hemisphere, the first semester begins in late February or March and runs until late June or July.
 The second semester begins late July and ends in late November or early December.